capelaum/capelaum/README.md

  ## :diamonds: My name is Luís Vinicius Capelletto
  ## :mortar_board: I am a Computer Engineer Student at the University of Brasilia - [UnB](https://www.unb.br/)

-- 🔭 I’m currently working on Web Development with HTML, CSS, JavaScript, PHP and a lot more other technologies, libraries and frameworks
+- 🔭 I’m currently working on my Web Development skills;
-- 🌱 Currently learning to develop dinamic websites using JavaScript & PHP with Databases
+- 🌱 Currently learning to develop CMS and MVC projects with PHP;

 ## ⚡ Some Facts

-- Did some college assignments using C (my first learned language), including Huffman Coding and a Calculator & Arithmetic Expression resolution program.
+- Did college assignments using C (my first learned language), including Huffman Coding and a Calculator & Arithmetic Expression resolution program.
 - Worked with microcontrollers named MSP430 F5529 & FR2355, using Assembly and C
 - Have some knowledge in C++
 - Stand Up Paddle (SUP) practitioner :surfer: